 How We Chose the Best Barber Business Insurance

-- Affordability (50 points): We collected quotes for four essential coverages: general liability, professional liability, property insurance and workers' compensation.
-Our sample barber shop has three chairs, two employed stylists and annual revenue of $150,000.
-Companies charging below average rates for this profile scored higher.
+- Affordability (50 points): Quotes were collected for general liability, professional liability, property insurance and workers' compensation.
+Our sample barber shop has three chairs, two employed stylists and $150,000 in annual revenue.
+Insurers charging below-average rates for this profile scored higher.

-- Customer service (30 points): We analyzed industry satisfaction studies, customer reviews on Google and the Better Business Bureau, plus discussions on Reddit where barber shop owners share real claim experiences.
-We looked specifically for patterns in how insurers handle typical barber shop claims like client injuries from hot tools or allergic reactions to products.
+- Customer service (30 points): MoneyGeek analyzed industry satisfaction studies, Google reviews and Better Business Bureau ratings, plus barber shop owner discussions on Reddit where real claim experiences get shared.
+We looked specifically for patterns in how insurers handle barber shop claims, like client injuries from hot tools or allergic reactions to products.

-- Financial stability (5 points): We checked AM Best and Moody's ratings to verify each insurer can pay claims years from now.
-A financially weak insurer might deny your claim or go bankrupt before settling, leaving you exposed.
+- Financial stability (5 points): AM Best and Moody's ratings were checked to verify each insurer can pay claims years from now.
+A financially weak insurer may deny your claim or go out of business before settling.

 Throughout this article, pricing data relies on a consistent base profile that mirrors typical small businesses operating in any state: